Category Archives: malcolmkoch, membraneart,

 Malcolm Koch’s art space

 Visit Malcolm Koch’s personal studio and art space.
-See a range of paintings on display and stored at the premises.
+See a range of paintings on display and stored on the premises.

 Monday – Friday: 10am – 5pm